Visions of Science

 Finances

-This charity report is an update sent for review to Visions of Science.
+This charity report is an update that has been sent for review to Visions of Science.
 Changes and edits may be forthcoming.

 Financial Review